 Once all these things are in place, you should then ensure that your papers are in order.
 There are services out there that make it easier for you to manage your registration, licensing, and compliance needs.

-Create Your Company Website
+Create Your Small Business Website

 Before you start protesting that you don’t have the big bucks to hire a web designer, know this: you don’t need to have a big budget anymore to have a website.
 A few years ago, creating a professional, functional website meant spending thousands of dollars.
 Now, you can create one that looks just as good for a fraction of the cost, and it takes under 2 minutes to build.

-The Bookmark Website Builder, for example, has its Artificial Intelligence Design Assistant that helps anyone—even those with zero coding knowledge—create a professional looking website that’s a fit for any niche.
+The Bookmark Website Builder, for example, has an Artificial Intelligence Design Assistant that helps anyone—even those with zero coding or website building knowledge—create a professional looking website that’s a fit for any niche.
 With this website builder, virtually anyone can have a website.
 As a small business owner, you should definitely have one too.